Yashraj-10/DBMS-Term-Project/README.md

 This is the repository for the term project of the course CS39202 DBMS Lab, IIT Kharagpur for the Spring Semester 2022-23.

-This is a project on "Metric Reporting" on a database server.
+This is a project on "Metric Reporting" of a database server.

 Group Members: